pocesar/angular-async-validator/README.md

       });
     }
   }])
-  // by default, when the validation is truthy, the final AsyncValidator.run() call will have the ngModel.$modelValue
+  // by default, when the validation is truthy, the final AsyncValidator.run() call will have the ngModel.$viewValue

   .register('required', [function(){
     return function(value, options, model){